 Contact the IRS

 In fact, we recommend that all correspondence with the IRS be sent by certified mail, return receipt requested.
 It is all too common that letters to the IRS get “lost in the mail.”
+If the IRS asks for supporting proof, include any additional information they request with your mailing.

 You or your CPA should contact the IRS immediately to resolve any discrepancies if you believe there is a mistake regarding the default condition.
 Taking these steps ensures that you are actively addressing the issues and can help prevent the termination of your installment agreement.